-Waking up with a sore throat can be a sign that you've got a cold coming on.
+Waking up with a sore throat can be a sign you've got a cold coming on.
 But that's not always the case.
 There are plenty of possible sore or dry throat causes that have nothing to do with being sick.

 Video of the Day